 Where to Kayak and Paddle Board in Vero Beach

 Are you new to Vero Beach, or new to kayaking or paddle boarding?
 Maybe you’re looking for cool new places to paddle.
 Well, you’re in luck; this is one of the best places to paddle in Florida.
-The Indian River Lagoon, often referred to as the “River”, is one of the most diverse water ways in North America, and is nothing short marvelous.
+The Indian River Lagoon often referred to as the “River”, is one of the most diverse waterways in North America, and is nothing short of marvelous.

 Here is a list of our favorite launch sites on the Indian River Lagoon (The River) in Vero Beach.
 These routes we use for our guided tours and events at Paddles By The Sea.
 They’ve been tailored to give the most amount of fun while staying safe.
 We’ll also explain the routes we like most and what you might see there.
 This guide will also describe what route is best for what wind direction.
 If you’re not familiar with reading the wind, or how it affects your kayak trips, check out this previous blog post that explains it.
 Paddle Boarding or Kayaking and Wind

 - Round Island Park Riverside

 Overview: Round Island Park is loved by all that have paddled here.
 Famous for its year round manatee population, it’s always a crowd favorite.
 This launch site also offers several island destinations that are easy to reach.

 Launch Site: The loading/ unloading area is in a dirt area between two wooden pylon rows.
 There is a small sign labeling it as a kayak launch, but it’s easy to miss.
 Drive down the path between the first row, you’ll be able to get fairly close to water if you stop at the second row of pylons.
 This area can get very crowded on weekends, so it’s best to unload and move on before you get blocked in.
 Please do not park in this area.